NeuroJSON/bjdata/Binary_JData_Specification.md

 ---
 ### <a name="value_noop"/>No-Op
-There is no equivalent to no-op value in the original JSON specification.
+There is no equivalent to `no-op` value in the original JSON specification.
 When decoding, No-Op values should be skipped.
 Also, they can only occur as elements of a container.

 ---
 ### <a name="value_bool"/>Boolean
-A boolean type is is equivalent to the boolean value from the JSON specification.
+A Boolean type is equivalent to the Boolean value (`true` or `false`) defined in the JSON specification.

 #### Example
 In JSON: